 If a truck driver or company violates FMCSA cargo loading regulations, that party is acting in a negligent manner and putting you at risk.
 If you suffer injury as a result of their negligence, you deserve to recover by filing a truck accident lawsuit as soon as possible.

 If you have been injured in a truck accident, identifying the exact cause or causes of the accident may be extremely difficult and complicated.
 The lawyers at Flaherty Fardo have extensive experience handling truck accident cases and know how to investigate the circumstances surrounding the accident in order to identify negligence.
 We offer a free, no-obligation consultation and can advise you on how you may best recover for your injuries and other losses.
-Contact our office today at (412) 802-6666 or use our online contact form on the right side of this page to schedule your consultation today.
+Contact our office today at (412) 802-6666 or use our online contact form on the right side of this page to schedule your free consultation today.